santigarcor/laratrust/docs/api/5.1/README.md

   - **Returns:** `$this`
   - **Usage:**

-    Detach multiple roles an user.
+    Detach multiple roles from an user.
     ```php
     $user->detachRoles(['admin', 'regular']);
     ```